artinZareie/single-cycle-mips/docs/GPRF.md

 ## Notes
 - Register 0 always reads as zero, regardless of writes.
-- Writes occur on the rising edge of the clock when write_enable is high.
+- Writes occur on the falling edge of the clock when write_enable is high.
 - Reads are combinational (asynchronous).